Itizaz-Ul-Haq/temprature-converter-day3/README.md

 ## Example
 ## 1
-what you want to convert : F to C ? or C to F?: c to f Enter the value in celsius: 25 <br>
+what you want to convert : F to C ? or C to F?: c to f<br>
+Enter the value in celsius: 25 <br>

 25 Celsius is equals to 77.0 Fahrenheits

 ## 2
-what you want to convert : F to C ? or C to F?: f to c Enter the value in fahrenheit: 98 <br>
+what you want to convert : F to C ? or C to F?: f to c <br>
+Enter the value in fahrenheit: 98 <br>

 98 fahrenheits are equals to 36.666666666666664 Celcius